-The proposed change does not fail to encourage a functional mix of uses.
-The site is located within the PUSD and is in an urban area with a mix of various uses such as commercial, and residential uses.
+The site is located within the PUSD and is in an urban area with a mix of various uses such as office, retail and residential uses.
+The proposed change encourages a functional mix of uses.
 Discourages the proliferation of urban sprawl.